 - Software development methodologies — It’s useful to know how candidates have interacted with team members on other projects.
 Most professional developers will have extensive experience with Agile environments, so you can talk about whether they find this approach supportive or if they find Scrums distracting.
 Some developers may have experience of newer working methodologies such as DevOps.

 - Soft skills — Technical abilities aren’t the only feature of an outstanding employee, so don’t forget to explore candidates’ soft skills and initiative.
 Communication and collaboration are essential for developers who are required to work with people in non-technical departments, while organization and time management are important for those who operate alone.
+Attributes like adaptability and resilience come into play if your company is moving from a remote to a hybrid or office-based working culture.
 Additionally, if developers will have access to sensitive data, make sure to assess them for ethics and trustworthiness.